dirtyhenry/tech-articles/_posts/2023-11-09-keep-control-of-types.md

 In recent weeks, I've been reminded of a crucial lesson: “Do not use the objects that are used by an API[^1] outside of the network layer of your application.”

-While this might seem like common sense in a technical interview, the real-world scenario brings its own challenges, especially when dealing with (a) an in-house designed API[^2], (b) budget constraints, and (c) the task of writing boilerplate to convert DTO into model objects.
+While this might seem like common sense in a technical job interview, the real-world scenario brings its own challenges, especially when dealing with (a) an in-house designed API[^2], (b) budget constraints, and (c) the task of writing boilerplate to convert DTO into model objects.
 It's surprisingly easy to give in to the temptation.

 I'm writing this post to emphasize that the effort is always worth it.
 To drive this point home, I'll provide real-life examples to illustrate why.